no-code-comments/SJTU-UMJI-Course-Files/VE215 Intro to Circuits/README.md

 It will cover the content about how to analyze the electric circuits.

 The course also contains five lab sessions.
-You need to .
-However, in this course, you do not need to be as serious as VP141 and VP241.
+You need to enroll all the lab on time.
+However, in this course, you do not need to keep as serious as VP141 and VP241 due to low requirements.
 You need to form a team before starting the lab by yourselves.
 This is only because the devices are limited, so one single person is also accepted in this lab.

 - There will be no quiz.
 - You can begin the lab as soon as you arrive.
 You can also be late for the lab.